 Tinnitus describes the perception of any sound in the ear in the absence of an external stimulus.
 Hearing impairment, often noise-induced or related to aging, is commonly associated with tinnitus.
 Clinically, tinnitus is subdivided into subjective and objective types.
 In the majority of cases, tinnitus is subjective and frequently self-limited.
 Common causes of objective tinnitus include middle ear and skull-based tumors, vascular abnormalities, and metabolic derangements.
-The American Academy of Otolaryngology defines ‘persistent’ tinnitus as six months or longer in duration and ‘bothersome’ as causing individual distress, affected quality of life and/or functional health status.
+The American Academy of Otolaryngology defines ‘persistent’ tinnitus as six months or longer in duration and ‘bothersome’ as causing individual distress, affecting quality of life and/or functional health status.

 A variety of nonpharmacologic treatments are being evaluated to improve the subjective symptoms of tinnitus.
-These approaches include use of tinnitus maskers (e.g. Neuromonics® Tinnitus Treatment) electrical stimulation, transmeatal laser irradiation, electromagnetic energy, tinnitus-retraining therapy, cognitive and behavioral therapies, transcranial magnetic stimulation, transcutaneous electrical stimulation, and sound therapy.
+These approaches include use of tinnitus maskers (e.g., Neuromonics® Tinnitus Treatment) electrical stimulation, transmeatal laser irradiation, electromagnetic energy, tinnitus-retraining therapy, cognitive and behavioral therapies, transcranial magnetic stimulation, transcutaneous electrical stimulation, and sound therapy.
 Tinnitus retraining, also referred to as tinnitus habituation therapy, is another proposed treatment option.

 Cognitive behavioral therapy (CBT), originally developed for treatment of depression and anxiety, has been shown to be effective in the treatment of tinnitus related distress.
 CBT teaches skills to identify negative thoughts that result in distress and how restructure them.
-Current literature indicates that cognitive behavior therapy can improve coping skills and quality of life while decrease tinnitus-associated distress and annoyance.
+Current literature indicates that cognitive behavior therapy can improve coping skills and quality of life while decreasing tinnitus-associated distress and annoyance.

-Note: This policy does not address surgical (e.g. cochlear or brainstem implants); pharmacologic treatment of tinnitus (e.g. use of amitriptyline or other tricyclic antidepressants), or injection of botulinum toxin.
+Note: This policy does not address surgical (e.g., cochlear or brainstem implants); pharmacologic treatment of tinnitus (e.g., use of amitriptyline or other tricyclic antidepressants); or injection of botulinum toxin.

 Combined psychological and sound therapy (e.g. tinnitus retraining therapy)